Thursday, September 6, 2018

 Converged IoT Platform Operating Notes

-Alternative operating procedures are not discussed in this general chapter.
+Substitute operating procedures are not discussed in this general chapter.
 They will be discussed in individual notes of topics.

-Flight Software With Stabilization Precedence
+Flight Computer With Stabilization Precedence

-The racing drone flight computer software is betaflight_4.2.5_STM32F411.hex (483267 bytes) when you choose either the generic STM32F411 or HGLRCF411 flashing option in the Betaflight Configurator.
-The configuration is downloadable here dump_all_converged_IoT_hglrc_fd411.txt.
-The Configurator can be the latest version in Linux with full GUI functionalities or 2018's v10.4.1 in Chromebook with CLI for loading/saving changes and GUI for viewing.
+The racing drone flight computer software is 2020's betaflight_4.2.5_STM32F411.hex, displayed as 483267 bytes when you choose either the generic STM32F411 or HGLRCF411 flashing option in the Betaflight Configurator.
+The configuration is dump_all_converged_IoT_hglrc_fd411_2024.txt.
+The Configurator can be the latest version or 2020's v10.7.0 or higher on a Chromebook.

 tilt right and backward - 0:01